Runnable/octobear/README.md

 			name: String, // Name specified for service in `docker-compose.yml`
 			isMain: Boolean, // Wether this should be the instance for which a repo instance should be created },
+    // optional
-		contextVersion: {
+		code: {
-			advanced: Boolean, // Always `true`.
-All instances created will be advanced instances
+			repo: 'String', // repo full name
+      commitish: 'String' // Optional.
+Commit or branch }),
     buildDockerfilePath: String // Optional.
-Path for Dockerfile used to build instance }),
+Path for Dockerfile used to build instance
 		files: { // Optional
 		 '/Dockerfile': {
 				body: String // Body for Dockerfile to be used.
-Only specified if there is  no `contextVersion.buildDockerfilePath` }
+Only specified if there is  no `buildDockerfilePath` }
 		},
 		instance: {